What the Hell Happened to Cuba Gooding Jr.?

 In 1998, Gooding co-starred opposite Robin Williams in the New Age drama, What Dreams May Come.

 Williams played a man who died and actually passes on to the afterlife.
-Gooding played his spiritual advisor on the other side.
+Gooding played his spiritual adviser on the other side.
 Williams’ journeys take him through Heaven and Hell without being especially interesting.

 In 1999, Gooding starred opposite Anthony Hopkins in Jon Turteltaub’s thriller, Instinct.